Extracurricular activities - how many of is enough?

 But how will children gain knowledge and skills and pursue their ambitions if their parents don’t encourage them to take extracurricular activities?

-Dr. Peter Gray thinks that the best option is to sign your child up for an activity that they would genuinely love and want to attend.
+Dr. Peter Gray thinks that the best option is to book a tutor of an activity that your child would genuinely love and want to attend.
 Dr. Peter also draws a comparison between doing team sports and participating in an organized, adult-directed sport.
 For instance, when children play basketball, they also have to negotiate with their team members, hence, interact and communicate as well as solve problems.
 In addition, they learn hand-eye coordination, throwing, batting, planning (e.g. who should be in what team), boosting performance with one type of competitors and slowing down with another type to save energy (e.g. while playing with bigger and younger kids, respectively).